 Should you take SAT Subject Tests if they’re recommended but not required?
 If you’re applying to a selective school, recommended translates into required.
 When you’re going up against applicants who have submitted Subject Test scores and you haven’t, your application will look pretty bare.

 Which Subject Tests Do Universities Prefer?
 Some universities have specific requirements while others do not.
 Do a little investigative work before you start taking SAT Subject Tests.
 Once you find out what the required tests are, if any, part of your decision making is done.
 Particular departments of universities may require Subject Tests and some may even specify which tests they want.
-For example, some will only accept Math II and not Math I. Since the tests are given in specific academic areas, some universities use them to decide whether an applicant can earn an exemption from certain required courses.
+For example, some will only accept Math II and not Math I – Berkeley is one example.
+Since the tests are given in specific academic areas, some universities use them to decide whether an applicant can earn an exemption from certain required courses.
 For example a high score may excuse you from a school’s foreign language requirement or place you in a higher level science course.
 If you are planning on majoring in a scientific field at university, it may be a good idea to take a science-related Subject Test to show your expertise in that subject area.
 On the other hand, an engineering-focused school like Caltech will certainly care about how you do on the Math Level II or Physics Subject Tests.
 Many engineering schools require subject tests.
+Undergraduate business programs will, naturally, like to see the Math II Subject Test.

 When Should You Take SAT Subject Tests?
 It’s best to take SAT Subject Tests as close as possible to the corresponding course work you may be doing.
 For example, if you plan to take the Chemistry Subject Test and you are currently taking chemistry in high school, don’t postpone the test until next year because you may forget much of what you have learned.